-- has power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; and - has the ability to use its power over the investee to affect the amount of the investor's returns.
+- has power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; and - has the ability to use its power affect its returns.

 The Group reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control listed above.